mohdrafik/matlabCode/README.md

 # **matlab_project1**

 ## **Project Overview**
-This project automates the process of generating and processing parameter combinations for different shapes such as **Sphere, Rod, and Ellipsoid**.
+This project automates the process of generating and processing parameter combinations for different shapes such as **spherical, Rod, and Ellipsoid**.
 The workflow consists of two main steps:

 1. **Generating Parameter Combinations:**
    - The first script creates **all possible combinations of parameters**.
    - These combinations are **saved in CSV files** for different shapes (**Spherical, Rod, Ellipsoid, etc.**).

 2. **Processing the Generated Files:**
-   - Each **shape-specific CSV file** (e.g., `SPHERE.csv`) is read **row by row**.
+   - Each **shape-specific CSV file** (e.g., `spherical.csv`) is read **row by row**.
    - Each row is **fed as input** to the core script.
    - The script **processes the input** and **saves the output** in `.csv` or `.mat` format in the **results folder**.
    - This process is repeated for **other shape files** like `ROD.csv` and `ELLIPSOID.csv`.